Port District Resources

 - Title 53 RCW – Port Districts

 Stay up-to-date with the latest news and analysis from MRSC.
-We distribute a quarterly port district e-newsletter, plus other newsletters on a wide variety of local government topics including new legislation and court decisions, emerging issues, policy guidance, and management tips.
+We distribute a quarterly port district e-newsletter, plus other newsletters on relevant local government topics including new legislation and court decisions, emerging issues, policy guidance, and management tips.

 Learn more and sign up at our MRSC E-Newsletters page.

 There are currently 75 port districts in Washington State, with the most recent district formed in 1988.
-There have been a few more recent attempts to form port districts, but those attempts have been rejected by voters.
+There have been a few more recent attempts to form port districts, but they have been rejected by voters.

 - List of Port Districts (Excel spreadsheet) – Includes counties, year formed, and number of commissioners, as well as separate tab for inactive/dissolved districts